Parth803/Photo-Library/README.md

 # Photo-Library

-This repo contains source code for both the android and GUI version of the Photo Library application created by Parth Patel and Yash Patel
+This repo contains source code for both the android and GUI version of the Photo Library application.

+Authors: Parth Patel, Yash Patel